dcsm8/lite-thinking-backend/README.md

 DB_PASSWORD=your_database_password
 ```

-3. Save the changes to the `.env` file.
+3. Save the changes to the `.env` file

 ## Compiling Assets

-Since we're using Inertia and Vue.js, we need to compile the assets using the following commands:
+Since we're using Inertia and React.js, we need to compile the assets using the following commands:

 1. Run the following command to install the required npm packages: